 Recipe Tips

-- This recipe makes about 24 pizzelle cookies that use 1 heaping tablespoon of batter each.
-You may get more or less depending on your machine.
+- This recipe makes about 24 pizzelle cookies, using one heaping tablespoon of batter for each.
+You may get more or less depending on your pizzelle iron.

-- Roll them: While the pizzelle are still warm, roll them around a wooden dowel or a soon with a wide handle to create a faux cannoli shape.
-Fill them up with sweetened ricotta, ice cream, Cannoli Dip, or some frosting.
-Yum!
-You can grab my buttercream frosting recipe in this Christmas Layer Cake recipe.
+- Roll Them for Cannoli Shapes: While the pizzelle are still warm and pliable, roll them around a wooden dowel or a spoon with a wide handle to create a faux cannoli shape.
+Once cooled, fill them with sweetened ricotta filling from my cannoli recipe, ice cream, Cannoli Dip, frosting, or this delicious cinnamon cream cheese frosting.

 Looking for more classic cookie recipes?
 Try shortbread cookies, half moon cookies, or gingersnap cookies next!